Birdie29/WEBDPOE-PART2-ST10456630-/WEBDPOE-PART2-ST10456630/MIscellaneous/README.md

 -Images have been altered to display properly.
 -Github version control has been included.
 -ReadMe file has been pushed and commited to Github with a proper description of the readme file contents.
--The loading screen from the proposal has been included.

 2025-09-20:
 v1.1.0 lateset update